whtouche/wdi_1_ruby_demo_objects/README.md

 We're going to do this while we create a application for the Life Insurance industry.

-We're going to define a set of _User Stories_ that a Life Insurance applicaton would have.
-We'll develop these stories as we discover and learn what is required from this type of application.

 Along the way we'll going to learn a lot about how Ruby gives us the tools to create well designed and implemented applications and programs.

-Along the way, we are going to learn about:
+Along the way we are going to learn about some of the below. _What we don't get to we will in another lesson_:

 * Classes
 * Objects and how they are created.
 Object are also know as instances of a class.
 * Instance attributes/variables
 * Defining Behavior with instance and class methods.
-* Sending messages to objects.
+* Sending messages to objects, _invoking methods_.
 * Instance methods.
 	* Getters - methods that expose object/instance attributes.
 	* Setters - methods that allow one to set an object/instance attributes.